khalilruss/Chinese-Chatbot/README.md

  # FYP-Chinese-Chatbot
-My final year project that combines machine learning with natural language processing to produce a prototype chatbot system that determines a user’s proficiency in Mandarin Chinese through conversation in the form of messages.
+My final year project combines machine learning with natural language processing to produce a prototype chatbot system that determines a user’s proficiency in Mandarin Chinese through conversation in the form of messages.

-**See [here](FYP_Chinese_Chatbot_Demo.mp4?raw=true) for explanation video.** <br />
+**See [here](FYP_Chinese_Chatbot_Demo.mp4?raw=true) for an explanation video.** <br />
-**See [here](Using%20Natural%20Language%20Processing%20and%20Machine%20Learning%20to%20address%20the%20Language%20Learning%20Plateau.pdf) for full project report.**
+**See [here](Using%20Natural%20Language%20Processing%20and%20Machine%20Learning%20to%20address%20the%20Language%20Learning%20Plateau.pdf) for the full project report.**

 # System Architecture
 The prototype system uses a micro-service architecture comprising of 7 micro-services: User interface (UI) for displaying the user interface, User Authentication for authentication, Chatbot for chatbot functionality, Classifier for proficiency classification of user responses, Grammar Extractor for grammar pattern extraction, coreNLP for tokenization and POS tagging, and Database for information storage.
-All of the code for the services are split into different folders in the services directory **For a more detailed explanation please refer to the system design section of the report**
+All of the code for the services are split into different folders in the services directory (refer to section 5.1 of the report for a full overview of the codebase structure). **For a more detailed explanation please refer to the system design section (section 4) of the report**
 ![Screenshot from 2023-04-18 18-12-52](https://user-images.githubusercontent.com/47543130/232853584-69999ec0-2aa8-4416-9192-adfee66034ba.png)

 # Implementation